- #!- ( "...<eol>" -- )- "EXTENSIONS"

 Incompatible with 16-bit systems as the numbers can not be properly

-The granularity is per clockticks as per ENVIRONMENT CLOCKS_PER_SEC
+The granularity is per clockticks as per - ENVIRONMENT CLOCKS_PER_SECFor the current wallclock in milliseconds, ask- GETTIMEOFDAY.

 Remember that the process clock will wrap around at some point,